wgedeon/comfyui_play_traversal/README.md

 # ComfyUI_Play_Traversal

-Provides a structured model and helper nodes for producing long video sequences on ComfyUI using low vram machines.
+Provides a structured model and helper nodes for running a sampler loop over frame batches.

 ## Context

 I have started playing with ComfyUI and the video gen space a few months ago.
 The first obstacle that is still the main on-going challenge is to be able to move out of the gimmick and proof-of-concept, and into a useful activity, on a low VRAM machine.

-The iterations culminate with the dream setup I am aiming for: a full Play, fueled with all possible conditioning that's currently available.
+The first step is the construction of a narrative and looping over it.

 ### Requirements

 * Provide a structured narrative tree model, sharing conditionings with sub-tree nodes;

-* Produce a decent quality long video (longer than 3s) that follows the narrative [1];
+* Produce a decent quality long video (longer than 3s) that follows the narrative;

-* Allow transmission of *what's needed to ensure continuity between video chunks* (probably Noisy Latent Composition [2] and the research concept of "adjacent latent transition mechanisms" [3]).
+* Allow transmission of *what's needed to ensure continuity between video chunks* (probably Noisy Latent Composition and the research concept of "adjacent latent transition mechanisms").

 ### Constraints

 * Each part of the process must fit on one GPU (8g VRAM) and 32g RAM.

-### Nice to have

-* To be able to inject actors description (either face images, or a trained LoRA)

-* To be able to dictate a pose sequence over a beat, and associate it with a actor.

-* To be able to pair sound generation with the different levels of the play (overall recurring base track, specific beat backtrack, actors speech, etc.)

-* To be able to generate start (title) and end (credits) scenes.

-* To select the actors speech language as part of the Play attributes.

 ### Standing on the shoulders of giants